MapleCCC/liblzw/README.md

 ## Introduction

-LZW is an archive format that utilize power of LZW compression algorithm.
+LZW is an archive format that utilizes power of LZW compression algorithm.
 LZW compression algorithm is a dictionary-based loseless algorithm.
 It's an old algorithm suitable for beginner to practice.

 Internal algorithm processes byte data.
 So it's applicable to any file types, besides text file.
 Although it may not be able to achieve substantial compression rate for some file types that are already compressed efficiently, such as PDF files and MP4 files.
 It treats data as byte stream, unaware of the text-level pattern, which makes it less compression-efficient compared to other more advanced compression algorithms.